OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 3. Blizzard III + Void: Move around as the cast finishes.
 4. Fire III: Marks players for PBAE damage.
 5. Fire III + Void: Do not move or attack while debuff is present.
-6. Thunder III: Tankbuster and a debuff.
+6. Thunder III: Tank buster and a debuff.
 When two stacks of debuff are present, MT and OT swap roles.
 7. Thunder III + Void: Large AE + debuff.
 Move away.
 8. Vacuum Wave: Knocks players back
 9. Holy: Yellow arrow stack.